Soroca District: Rivers

 The Nistru river creates 93 km of the eastern boundary of Soroca.
 The barrier of the Nistru plateau means the tributaries are short (15 to 25 km).
 Water from the Nistru river is used for irrigation, public supply and industry.
 Reservoirs have been constructed to meet public demand.
 There are also 64 natural reservoirs.

 Administrative subdivisions

 Soroca has sixty-eight subdivisional areas and thirty-three villages containing thirty-four commons.
 The administrative centre is the town of Soroca.

 Demographics

-On 1 January 2012, the district population was 100100.
-37.5 percent live in urban areas and 63.5 percent in rural areas.
+On the 2024 Census, the district population was 58,609.
+36.1% live in urban areas and 63.9% in rural areas.